Kiriuxa2010/S.T.B.-OS/README.md

    cd S.T.B.-OS

 ## Usage
-Once you have S.T.B.
-OS running, you can use the terminal interface to execute commands and explore the OS.
+Once you have S.T.B.™ OS running, you can use the terminal interface to execute commands and explore the OS.
 The available commands and their usage will be documented in the project as it evolves.

 ## Contributing
 Contributing
 We welcome contributions to the project.
-If you want to help improve S.T.B.
-OS, please follow these steps:
+If you want to help improve S.T.B.™ OS, please follow these steps:

 Fork the repository.